 Joanna Spensley, 23 September, 2024

-Alyssa Koenen is a former athlete and the Founder of Lyss Koenen Performance Nutrition which also consults to the Gold Coast Suns Australian Football League Women’s (AFLW) Team and the Queensland Academy of Sport.
+Alyssa Koenen is a former athlete and the Founder of Lyss Koenen Performance Nutrition.
+In her role, she consults for the Gold Coast Suns Australian Football League Women’s (AFLW) Team and the Queensland Academy of Sport.

-The QUT Alumni Team sat down with Alyssa to chat about her career, the difference between Nutritionists and Dietitians and what it’s like to pursue wellness in the digital age.
+The QUT Alumni team sat down with Alyssa to discuss her career, the difference between Nutritionists and Dietitians and what it’s like to pursue wellness in the digital age.

 Can you tell us more about your private practice and what inspired you to found the business?

-From a young age, I’ve had a deep-rooted passion and growing itch towards helping others optimise their health and performance.
-Starting off as a volunteer Surf Life Saver and then having the opportunity to represent Australia for Surf Life Saving, has really shaped my career path and drive to work within the sporting space.
+I’ve always had a deep-rooted passion and a growing itch towards helping others optimise their health and performance.
+Starting off as a volunteer Surf Life Saver to then representing Australia for Surf Life Saving, has really shaped my career path and drive to work within the sporting space.

-With my personal experience as a former athlete, I understand the unique challenges that people and athletes face, from juggling training sessions, social commitments and trying to maintain a work-life balance.
-This is largely what has prompted me to open my own private practice, as it allows me to offer tailored guidance and support for people from all walks of life including weekend warriors, everyday gym goers, and athletes across all levels.
+With my experience as a former athlete, I understand the unique challenges that people and athletes face, from juggling training sessions, social commitments, and trying to maintain a work-life balance.
+This is largely what has prompted me to open my own private practice, as it allows me to offer tailored guidance and support for people from all walks of life including weekend warriors, everyday gym goers, and professional athletes.

-Apart from being the Founder of Lyss Koenen Performance Nutrition you also work with the Gold Coast Suns AFLW Team and the Queensland Academy of Sport – what might a standard week look like for you?
+You also work with the Gold Coast Suns AFLW Team and the Queensland Academy of Sport.
+What might a standard week look like for you?

-Outside of my private practice, you will also find me consulting to the Gold Coast Suns AFLW Team and the Queensland Academy of Sport, where I’m currently working with Woman’s Football, Woman’s Rugby 7’s, Triathlon and Swimming athletes.
-With such a varied workload, there is no such thing as a “standard” week, however, often consists of one-on-one consulting, game day nutrition planning, food service, catering, supplement provision, multi-disciplinary team meetings, meal planning, resource development, and nutrition education sessions, to name a few.
+In my consulting role, I’m currently working with Women’s Football, Women’s Rugby 7’s, Triathlon and Swimming athletes.
+With such a varied workload, there is no such thing as a 'standard' week.
+However, it often consists of one-on-one consulting, game day nutrition planning, food service, catering, supplement provision, multi-disciplinary team meetings, meal planning, resource development, and nutrition education sessions, to name a few key tasks.

 What’s the difference between a Nutritionist and a Dietitian?
 What should an individual look for when seeking to engage a professional?